EtienneAb3d/OpenNeuroSpell/README.md

 - define the number of spaCy servers launched with <code>ClientSpacy.instances = 32;</code>
 - create a chunker without polyglot <code>new NSChunker("fr",false)</code>

-Typical processing rate : 700K sentences / hour on a 2080Ti card